Algorithmic Insurance: Discussion

-\section{Conclusions}
+\subsection{Conclusions}

 Our work aims to set the foundations in the novel area of algorithmic insurance.
-We propose quantitative tools that allow decision makers, modelers, and insurance companies to estimate the litigation risk of binary classification models.
-This approach takes into consideration the predictive performance of the classifier accounting also for uncertainty in the data.
-We incorporate measures of interpretability and generalizability to provide a holistic appreciation of the model.
-We believe that this framework can serve as the basis of a new research area that will expedite the adoption and implementation of ML models in practice. \ACKNOWLEDGMENT{The authors would like to thank Dr. Luca Marighetti for insightful discussions regarding algorithmic insurance.}
+We propose, to the best of our knowledge, the first quantitative framework that allows ML providers and insurance companies to estimate the liability risk of ML models as a function of their predictive performance.
+Our findings bridge a critical gap between the operationalization of modern AI systems and the financial instruments necessary for their responsible deployment.
+We demonstrate that organizations can systematically manage algorithmic liability through operational design choices, transforming a significant barrier to AI adoption in high-stakes applications into a manageable and insurable risk.
+Our work can serve as the basis of a new research area and guide an expanding industry market that will facilitate responsible AI deployment in liability-sensitive applications. { }